High-dimensional regression with outcomes of mixed-type using the multivariate spike-and-slab LASSO: Additional details for the real data analyses

 \Cref{table:p200q4disjt} summarizes estimation and predictive performance results for signals drawn from the disjoint interval $\mathcal{U}[-5,-2] \cup [2,5]$.
 This setting is relatively less challenging compared to the previous scenario, where signals were typically concentrated around zero.
 Consequently, we observe that \texttt{mixed-mSSL}'s sensitivity (\texttt{SEN}) notably improves. \texttt{mt-MBSP} consistently achieves high specificity (\texttt{SPEC}) and precision (\texttt{PREC}), albeit with relatively lower sensitivity.
 On the other hand, \texttt{sepSSL} and \texttt{sepglm} exhibit higher sensitivity but at the cost of lower specificity and precision, indicating more frequent false positives. \texttt{mixed-mSSL} demonstrates an optimal balance, substantially improving sensitivity without a large sacrifice in specificity, precision, or accuracy (\texttt{ACC}).
 Specifically, it attains competitive predictive performance metrics across all covariance structures, evidenced by consistently low regression-function error (\texttt{RFE}), predictive RMSE, and the highest mean area under the ROC curve (\texttt{AUC}).

-\Cref{table:omega_support} reports \texttt{mixed-mSSL}'s support recovery performance for $\Omega$ across the various covariance structures.
+\switchref{\Cref{table:omega_support}}{Table S3.1 in the Supplementary Materials} reports \texttt{mixed-mSSL}'s support recovery performance for $\Omega$ across the various covariance structures.
 Because \texttt{mt-MBSP} typically returns a dense $\Omega$ (thanks to its use of an inverse Wishart prior), rendering it uninformative for evaluating support recovery or variable selection performance.
-Qualitatively similar results for other settings are presented in \Cref{sec:additional_experiments} of the Supplementary Materials.
+Qualitatively similar results for other settings are presented in \switchref{\Cref{sec:additional_experiments}}{Section S3 of the Supplementary Materials}.